Enhanced Oil Recovery

 The core of the Alberta Bakken pool at Ferguson has been brought under an EOR program aimed at minimizing the decline rate of producing wells and maximizing the proportion of the pool’s oil-in-place that can be recovered over the long term.
 Solution gas produced in association with the pool’s oil is reinjected in order to maintain reservoir pressure, replace the voidage created through the removal of oil, and improve the movement of reservoir oil to producing well bores.

-Rationale – The Upper Bakken reservoir is an oil-saturated, near-continuous sheet, but is relatively shallow, with low reservoir pressure and no natural water drive, and is under-saturated for gas.
+Rationale – The Upper Bakken reservoir is an oil-saturated, near-continuous sheet, but is relatively shallow, with low reservoir pressure and no natural water drive, and is under-saturated in gas.
 The production characteristics of early horizontal wells drilled at Ferguson, along with careful technical study by Granite’s predecessor company, suggested the technical need and economic benefits of initiating pressure support at an early stage in the reservoir’s producing life.

 DeeThree opted against the more typical approach of pumping in water (“waterflood”) in favour of gas reinjection.
 Low gas pricing, the high carbon dioxide (CO2) content of the solution gas at Ferguson and other key technical factors provided a strong rationale for basing the EOR scheme on gas reinjection.